NikAshanin/Solution-Architect-Road-Map/Personal-skills/Time-management/Priority-management.md

 Effective priority management involves:

-- Identifying and clarifying goals and objectives: Understanding what you want to achieve and why is the first step in effective priority management.
+- **Identifying and clarifying goals and objectives**: Understanding what you want to achieve and why is the first step in effective priority management.

-- Ranking tasks and activities based on importance and urgency: Once you have identified your goals and objectives, you can rank tasks and activities based on their importance and urgency.
+- **Ranking tasks and activities based on importance and urgency**: Once you have identified your goals and objectives, you can rank tasks and activities based on their importance and urgency.

-- Allocating time, resources, and effort: Once you have ranked tasks and activities, you can allocate time, resources, and effort accordingly.
+- **Allocating time, resources, and effort**: Once you have ranked tasks and activities, you can allocate time, resources, and effort accordingly.

-- Staying focused: Staying focused on the most important tasks is critical to effective priority management.
+- **Staying focused**: Staying focused on the most important tasks is critical to effective priority management.
 Avoid distractions and stay focused on the task at hand.

-- Reevaluating and adjusting priorities as needed: Priorities can change based on circumstances, so it is important to reevaluate and adjust priorities as needed.
+- **Reevaluating and adjusting priorities as needed**: Priorities can change based on circumstances, so it is important to reevaluate and adjust priorities as needed.

 Effective priority management is essential for maximizing productivity and achieving goals.
 By focusing on the most important tasks and allocating time, resources, and effort accordingly, you can ensure that you are making progress towards your goals and achieving the results you desire.